jrehor/kcc/README.md

 9 18 27 36 45 54 63 72 81
 ```

-These things are known to raise eyebrows at first, but in fact you already have absolutely everything you need to be able to read and understand the logic and order of execution of this tiny simple expression.
+Such things are known to raise eyebrows at first, but in fact you already have absolutely everything you need to be able to read and understand the logic and order of execution of this simple expression.
 Remember, right to left, no precedence, and no explicit loops.

+Lets recap.
+We have seen:

+* what k type system looks like
+* how basic vector and atom math works
+* which way to read and comprehend k code
+* what is the only existing precedence rule
+* why we don't need `for` and why we have adverbs

-It is a good checkpoint before you advance to the next chapter, where things will get a lot less innocent, and fast.
+It is a good checkpoint before you advance to the next chapter, where things will get a lot less innocent, and very fast.

 ### how to solve it

 The title of this chapter is shamelessly borrowed from a legendary book published back in 1945, a small volume by mathematician George Pólya where he shows how to approach problems and arrive to solutions.
-It is a very good read.
+It is a very inspiring read.

 Equipped with everything we covered so far, we are going to tackle a little problem.
 We will look at a k function that actually does something very useful and implements an algorightm that you are guaranteed to be very familiar with.
-The subject of game is to identify the algorighm and figure out how its implementation works in k.
+The subject of game is to identify the algorighm and figure out how it is implementented in k.

-Don't rush to paste anything into k interpreter.
+Don't be in a hurry to paste anything into k interpreter.
 It is a lot more useful to dissect it on paper first.
 Once we are done, you will be very tempted to try a lot of new things on your own.
 So here is the code:

 ```q
 /what is f, and how it works?
 f:{$[2>#?x;x;,/f'x@=x>rand x]}
 ```

-Okay, it looks like there is almost nothing here we have seen before, but don't panic.
+Okay, it looks like there is almost nothing familiar here, and the whole thing is just scary.
+But give yourself a chance.
 Lets take it apart piece by piece:

 ```q